tanjamie/data-engineering-zoomcamp/week_1_basics_n_setup/1_terraform_gcp/markdown_notes/3_Setting_up_environment_on_GCP.md

     - Remove zip using `rm terraform_1.1.5_linux_amd64.zip`
 5. Configure Terraform
     - `cd data-engineering-zoomcamp/week_1_basics_n_setup/1_terraform_gcp/terraform` to enter directory
+    - With this, we will need our service account json credentials from GCP.
+We need to put the json file into this server and this can be done using sftp
+    - Locate your json file

 ## Working with VM on Local Machine
 1. Forward Ports on VM onto our Local Machine